electric-cloud/TestRail/README.md

 ## TestE2EPlugin
-The Test plugin created during the Testing of the Framewotk Just 3 Procedures created:
+The Test plugin created as part of the Framework testing (FlowPDK) Just 3 Procedures created:
 - Get Case
 - Create Case